 |

-If you are growing a tree or large shrub in a container, you may
+Repotting trees & shrubs If you are growing a tree or large shrub in a container, you may

 reach a point where it's no longer practical to continue moving the plant to larger containers.
 However, to keep the plant

 vigorous, you must still repot it when it becomes rootbound and you must prune the roots at the same time.
+To do this, remove the plant from the container.
+With a pencil,

 screwdriver, or other sharp instrument, gently remove shards of pottery, rock, and old compacted soil from the rootball.
 Cut